The new Rules of Golf 2019 take effect on 1st January 2019. The key changes include:

 R&A RULES MODERNISATION WEBSITE

-The Rules of Golf Modernisation website contains detailed descriptions, documents and videos about the new rules, as well as a link to download a 2019 Rules app for iOS and Android.
+The Rules of Golf Modernisation website contains detailed descriptions, documents and videos about the new rules, as well as a link to download the 2019 Rules app for iOS and Android.